fearnworks/blog/index.md

 ---
-title: Welcome to my blog
+title: Welcome to the fearnworks blog.
+Its about ai and stuff!
 ---